openxpki/openxpki/doc/quickstart.rst

 **Packages are for Debian 10 (Buster) / 64bit (arch amd64).
 The en_US.utf8 locale must be
 installed as the translation system will crash otherwise!
 The packages do NOT work on Ubuntu or 32bit systems.
-Community packages for Ubuntu have been discontinued due to packaging/dependancy problems.**
+Packages for SLES/CentOS/RHEL/Ubuntu are available via subscription**

 Start with a debian minimal install, we recommend to add "SSH Server" and "Web Server" in the package selection menu, as this will speed up the install later.